dinomatic/docs.dinomatic.com/readme.md

 # git subtree push to deploy branch
 git subtree push --prefix build_production/ origin deploy

-# pull changes on the server
+# pull changes on the server or set up a webhook
-git pull
+# - FORGE HANDLES THIS
 ```